Disparities in Sepsis Awareness Highlighted in 2022 Survey

 This World Sepsis Day, Sepsis Alliance would like to share the results of the 2022 sepsis awareness survey.
 This year’s annual survey was conducted by YouGov Plc to measure awareness of the term “sepsis” in a representative population of United States adults.
 The 2022 survey found 66% of U.S. adults were aware of the term sepsis yet only 19% of them could correctly identify all four of the most common sepsis symptoms.
 Additionally, there were significant differences in awareness levels based on race/ethnicity, annual household income, education level, and gender.

 Sepsis, the body’s overwhelming and life-threatening response to infection, affects an estimated 49 million people worldwide each year.
-More than 1.7 million people in the U.S. are diagnosed with sepsis each year and 350,000 of those people die.
+More than 1.7 million people in the U.S. are diagnosed with sepsis each year and 350,000 of those adults die.
 Sepsis Alliance, the nation’s first and leading sepsis organization, strives to save lives and reduce suffering by improving sepsis awareness and care through public and healthcare provider education programs, survivor support, and patient advocacy.
 As many as 80% of septic shock patients can be saved with rapid diagnosis and treatment.

 In 2003, the first sepsis awareness survey found 19% of U.S. adults were aware of the term sepsis.
 As Sepsis Alliance has expanded efforts to educate healthcare professionals, the general public, and the media on sepsis, awareness levels have risen, with a peak of 71% awareness in 2020.
 The 2022 survey focused on examining the awareness levels among different populations.